BuiChiTrung/clox/docs/design_doc.md

 ```

 However, with implementation from previous chapters our printed result would be `global` then `block` because in the 2nd `showA()` call, we find `a` from scope2 => scope1 => scope0 and found a local `a` at scope1.
+=> Before interpreting, with each identifier usage we need a way to tell which identifier declaration it refers to using Semantics analysis.
 ### Semantics Analysis
 Revise from the 1st chapter, our compiler/intepreter go through the following steps:
 + **Syntactic analysis**: check a program is grammatically correct (done by parser)